14 Things to Do in Harlem NYC

 Following this line of music tourism you must make an obligatory stop at 656 125th Street, the Cotton Club.
 This legendary jazz club opens its doors every Monday and Saturday at 8pm.
 Here you can order dinner and drinks while enjoying a jazz or blues performance.
 It also has a Brunch & Gospel option on Saturdays and Sundays, between 12 and 14:30.

 Although this is not the historic club, as the original building is gone, it retains the charm of the era when stars such as Duke Ellington, Cab Calloway, Slappy White, Chuck Jackson, Art Blakley and Count Basie performed.
-If you like this plan, I recommend you book a tour of the Jazz Series concerts in Harlem.
+If you like this plan, I recommend you book a tour of jazz venues in Harlem.

 5. Don't miss Columbia University